 Location: London, Swansea and International (Mentioned in other lists)

-Description: Tech Hub is a well known office provider and innovation space across the world, particularly in the UK and Europe.
-Founded by the editor at large at Tech Crunch and other co-founders, Tech Hub has become a great provider, network/ events space and much more for tech startups.
+Description: Tech Hub is a well-known office provider and innovation space across the world, particularly in the UK and Europe.
+Founded by the editor of Tech Crunch and other co-founders, Tech Hub has become a great provider of network/ events space and much more for tech startups.

 Location: Bedford, Luton, Potters Bar, Stevenage, Watford and Ware

 Description: Wenta the overall company runs six incubators across the UK, they run a range of events, training/ educational seminars and much more.
 If you meet certain requirements you may get 3 months for free.

 Location: London and International (Shown on other lists)